apache/drill/README.md

  * Remote Execution Installation Instructions
  * Information about how to submit logical and distributed physical plans
  * More example queries and sample data
- * Find out ways to be involved or disuss Drill
+ * Find out ways to be involved or discuss Drill

 ## Join the community!
-Apache Drill is an Apache Foundation project and is seeking all types of contributions.
+Apache Drill is an Apache Foundation project and is seeking all types of users and contributions.
-Please say hello on the [Apache Drill mailing list](http://drill.apache.org/mailinglists/) or join our [Google Hangouts](http://drill.apache.org/community-resources/) for more information.
+Please say hello on the [Apache Drill mailing list](http://drill.apache.org/mailinglists/).You can also join our [Google Hangouts](http://drill.apache.org/community-resources/) or [join](https://bit.ly/2VM0XS8) our [Slack Channel](https://apache-drill.slack.com/) if you need help with using or developing Apache Drill.
-(More information can be found at the [Apache Drill website](http://drill.apache.org/)).
+(More information can be found on [Apache Drill website](http://drill.apache.org/)).

 ## Export Control
 This distribution includes cryptographic software.
 The country in which you currently reside may have restrictions on the import, possession, use, and/or re-export to another country, of encryption software.
 BEFORE using any encryption software, please check your country's laws, regulations and policies concerning the import, possession, or use, and re-export of encryption software, to see if this is permitted.
 See <http://www.wassenaar.org/> for more information.